 - Hormonal changes

 A breast lift or mastopexy is a surgical procedure to lift and reshape the breasts.
 It restores a more youthful looking contour to the entire torso.
-It may also completely rejuvenate a woman’s sense of self.
+It may also have the power to completely rejuvenate a woman’s sense of self.
 Sagging breasts can literally drag you down.
-They not only can make you look heavier than you are, but many patients complain of feeling old and self-conscious in certain clothing or when not in clothing.
+They not only can make you look heavier than you are, but many patients complain of feeling older and self-conscious in certain clothing or when not in clothing.

-While a breast lift may be performed alone, it can also be combined with a breast augmentation for those patients who would like more breast volume.
+While a breast lift may be performed alone, it can also be combined with a breast augmentation with an implant for those patients who would like more breast volume.
 This procedure may be done alongside a tummy tuck or liposuction as part of a Mommy Makeover procedure.
-Determining the right course of action for your unique anatomy always starts with an in-person consultation.
+Determining the right course of action for your unique anatomy always starts with an in-person consultation with a board-certified plastic surgeon.

 Breast Lift Consultation